llj0824/connections_app/docs/engineering_doc.md

   ```
   This compiles the Android app (using Gradle) and installs it on the emulator/device.
 If Metro is running, it will bundle the JavaScript and the app should start on the device.

 - **Configure API URL:** By default, our app code uses `http://localhost:3000` for the API. **Important:** For Android, `localhost` in the emulator context is the emulator itself, not your PC.
-Use the special IP `10.0.2.2` to reach the host machine’s localhost.
+Use the special IP `10.0.2.2` to reach the host machine's localhost.
 One easy way is to define a constant in your app like:
   ```js
   const API_BASE = Platform.OS === 'android' ? 'http://10.0.2.2:3000' : 'http://localhost:3000';
   ```